josdoaitran/LearningEnglishEverything/IELTS/Vocabulary/Advertisement.md

 + `BillBoards`: These are often signs on the road or at sports stadiums.
 Large billboard can be attractive and informative but also costly.

 ### other types of advertisements
 + `Direct Mail`: Letters and adverts are sent directly to customers.
 This is the direct approach with a select audiences.
-+ `Radio Advertising`
++ `Radio Advertising`: This approach reaches a target audience and relies on them listening to a particular station.
+However, the Message can easily be forgotten.
 + `Text Messages`
 + `Internet Pop-ups`
 + `Email advertising`